Shlomo Gronich: Biography

 Shlomo Gronich grew up in a musical family in Hadera.
 He holds a B.A. in Music Education from Tel Aviv Educational Academy, and a B.A. in Composition from the Mannes School of Music, New York City.
 He is married to Michal Adler, a harmonica player.
 He wrote a song called Shir Israeli.
 His composition "HarmoniCadence" is being played frequently by harmonica clubs in Taiwan.

 Compositions and arrangements

 Gronich is most widely known for composing and performing Israeli pop, folk and rock songs.
-His unique style blends different music genres, including Shirei Eretz Yisraels (the arch typical Israeli music style between 1940 and 1980), Israeli progressive rock with influences of rhythm and blues, jazz, ethnic, Mizrahi music, klezmer music and Middle-Eastern.
+His unique style blends different music genres, including Shirei Eretz Yisrael (the arch typical Israeli music style between 1940 and 1980), Israeli progressive rock with influences of rhythm and blues, jazz, ethnic, Mizrahi music, klezmer music and Middle-Eastern.